When to Hire Humans vs Hand It to AI

 But right now, today, while we're all figuring this out, early-stage founders have to make tough choices with limited cash.

-One senior operator who knows how to leverage AI can often outproduce a traditional team.
+One senior operator who knows how to use AI can often outproduce a traditional team.
 Not because they're smarter, but because they know which problems to hand off and which to own.

 This week's track